The Day of Pentecost - Whitsunday

 Sacred Fire

-This was the Feast of Tabernacles, of camping out and taking great pleasure simply in being God's people.
-And it was on this particular year that the Holy Spirit chose to join them at their feast, and by his love to begin to transform the world.
+particular year when the Holy Spirit chose to join them at their feast, and by his love to begin, once more, to transform the world.

 Love is not just a candle in the dark, though God knows how much such a candle flame can hurt,

-it is not just a comfortable friend to lean on, though He is those things.
+it is not just a comfortable friend to lean on, though Love is those things.

-He is a dream to be passed on, He is a tradition to be proud of, and to live up to and to hand to future generations.
+This Love is a dream to be passed on, a tradition to be proud of, Love is Presence to live up to and Light to hand to future generations.

-He is the Comforter who provides strength before shelter, He is the outreacher, the outrider, the one who goes before, and His gifts are
+This is the Comforter who provides strength before shelter, the outreacher, the outrider, the one who goes before, whose gifts

 ourselves renewed in loveliness,